jefferson-lam/quartz/content/thoughts/Tokyo Curation.md

 **PAT Market**
 *3 Chome-27-8 Jingumae, Shibuya City, Tokyo 150-0001, Japan*

 This is store that replaced the former best store in Tokyo, **Nibbunoichi** (moved to Osaka).
 Same owner as Nibbunoichi, but with a different kind of selection.
-Still good.
-Find a very diverse range of clothes from thrifted things to most archive designer pieces on the second floor.
+You will find a very diverse range of clothes from thrifted things to most archive designer pieces on the second floor.
 Sketchy entrance (in between buildings) but worth checking out.

 **blue room**
 Japan, 〒150-0002 Tokyo, Shibuya City, Shibuya, 2 Chome−4−10 鈴木ビル 102